praths007/praths007.github.io/contact.md

 permalink: /contact/
 ---

-You can email me at <prathmesh.savale@gmail.com>.
+You can email me at prathmesh[dot]savale[at]gmail[dot]com

-Or contact me on linkedin using links in this website's footer.
+Or contact me on linkedin using links in this website's footer